citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. note::

-  This section uses features available in Citus Cloud and Citus Enterprise, and will not work in the community edition.
+  This section uses features available in `Citus Cloud <https://www.citusdata.com/product/cloud>`_ and `Citus Enterprise <https://www.citusdata.com/product/enterprise>`_, and will not work in the community edition.

 Multi-tenant databases should be designed for future scale as business grows or tenants want to store more data.
 Citus can scale out easily by adding new machines without having to make any changes or take application downtime.